OS2World/APP-INTERNET-SpamFilter-MTA/sf/weasel/readme.txt

      Check "Serialise filter operations" if your filters require it or leave it unchecked for better performance.

+     WARNING!
+Do not use option nonexistent-locsender in SpamFilter configuration file while you are using "Serialise filter operations".
+     See the comments for nonexistent-locsender in the config.xml file.

    - Turn off any antispam checking.
 On page "Blacklists" - uncheck all boxes.
      Disable "postmaster" check if your Weasel version has it.